SagarMaheshwary/laravel-multiauth/readme.md

 ## Laravel Application with Multiple Authentication
 Laravel application with admin guard.
-You can use this application for your projects.
+You can even use this application for your projects if you need multiple guards.

 ## Getting this app up and running